hunter-teacher-cert/csci77800-fall2023/README.md

   - step into others' shoes.
   - sometimes play "Devil's advocate" to suss out unfamilar/distasteful/problematic positions.

-#### Async
+#### Async + Homework
-* Due 9/7 9:00am
+* Due 9/7 9:00am.
+Late work will not be accepted.
-* Review pre-reading (ThinkPython Ch.1-4) and additional chapters as necessary, utilize `#python-fu` channel as necessary to discuss.
+* Because week #1 has no Ethicacy presentation, this week's async component and homework will focus on building your Python skills.
+Utilize the `#python-fu` channel as necessary to discuss and seek support from your instructor and peers.
+* You can find the Python resources here: <https://github.com/hunter-teacher-cert/csci77800-fall2023/blob/b9808f3e344f53f37dd70166f061dc679b016352/resources/readme.md>
+* Read ThinkPython Chapters 1-4.
+Additional chapters may be read as you see fit for completing the work.
-* Bookmark Ch.9-10 for reference now and later in the term.
+* Chapters 9 and 10 will serve as references now and later this semester.
-* Consult your summer java codebase as necessary, and re-write in python
+* Review your Java codebase, specifically the below assignments, which you will re-write in Python:
   - Game of Nim
   - Game of Life
   - Binary Search : iterative or recursive version